miku/exploreio/README.md

 * S07b: Read sections from a reader.
 * S08: Strings can be readers, io.ReadFull.
 * S09: Random reader and Base64 encoder.
+* S10: Prettify tabular data.
+* S11: Read a file, line by line.
+* S12: Read from multiple readers in turn.
+* S13: Write to more than one writer at once.